 You do your best, but often you get to the point where you are in danger of breaking something if you press any harder.
 Then you realize that the best strategy is to let go—at least for a while.

-So, I relaxed, set it down, and decided to do something else.
+So, I relaxed, walked away from it, and decided to do something else.
 It’s just not worth breaking something.
 Instead, I had to believe that it was not meant to be.
 At least not for now.

 In life, we have to learn there is a fine line between working hard and forcing an outcome that isn’t meant to be.